Surbhi-Kohli/DockerAndk8s/ManageDataAndVolumes/2BindMounts.md

 It is important to ensure that docker has access to the local machine folders that you are sharing as bind mount.You can confirm that in Docker desktop->preferences->Resources->FileSharing

-Running the above command alone on data-volumes node project , when we run the container, it stops immediately.The reason is, we create a bind mount in container,which makes the container refer to  files from local system,which doesn't have node_modules, which are necessary for running the container.It does not refer to app folder in the image--confusion.
+Running the above command alone on data-volumes node project , when we run the container, it stops immediately.The reason is, we create a bind mount in container,which makes the container refer to  files from local system(it creates a two way mapping where even the container copies those files),which doesn't have node_modules, which are necessary for running the container.It does not refer to app folder in the image.
+The container has a writable filesystem.
+So in essence, the bind mount will overwrite(mapped overwrite) the file path in the container with our source files (from the host machine).

 ## Understanding Container and volume/bind mount interaction: